-Important: The order in which atoms are specified in the System%Atoms blocks must be the same for the initial and final systems (if you provide an intermediate system, you must use a consistent atom-ordering for that too).
+Important: The order in which atoms are specified in the System%Atoms blocks must be the same for all systems.
 The order of the atoms must be consistent because the images-interpolation algorithm maps the n-th atom of the initial system to the n-th atom of the final system.